-- Using the Device option, locate and restore the .bak file created in step 2
+Using the Device option, locate and restore the .bak file that was created in step 2

 Once the database is restored to the new SQL server or instance, the sem5 and reporter database users must be deleted and a new sem5 login must be created.
-This is because there is no sem5 login and you cannot create a login for a database if that database user already exists.
+This process is because there is no sem5 login and a login for a database can't be created if that database user already exists.

 Delete the sem5 and reporting users (SQL Authentication method only):

-Note: These instructions assume you are using the default naming conventions.
-If your previous instance was not named sem5 your database usernames will be different.
-The reporting user will appear similar to 'REPORTER_databasename'.
+Note: These instructions assume that the default naming conventions are in use.
+If the previous instance was not named sem5 the database user names are different.
+The reporting user appears similar to 'REPORTER_databasename'.

-- Locate and delete the REPORTER_sem5 user if it exists
+Locate and delete the REPORTER_sem5sem5 user, if it exists (SEP 14.x only).

 Create a new login for sem5 (SQL Authentication method only):

-- On the right under default schema make sure this matches your schema if you changed it from the default (dbo) Note : You can verify the current schema in use by expanding the tables folder under the sem5 database object and looking at the table prefix example (dbo."TableName" )
+On the right under default schema make sure that this matches the schema if changed from the default (dbo) Note: Verify the current schema in use by expanding the tables folder under the sem5 database object and looking at the table prefix example (dbo."TableName")